List of Black Lightning characters: Gravedigger / Tyson Sykes

 Tyson Sykes (portrayed by Wayne Brady) is a World War II soldier and half-brother of Jefferson Pierce's grandfather Ben who became a subject to a metahuman project collaboration between the United States and Markovia in exchange for not being court martialed for beating up some soldiers that used racist remarks on him.
 Tyson was the only survivor of this project.
 While he possesses super-strength, super-speed, and mind-control, Gravedigger maintained his age due to the same serum that Helga Jace used on Tobias Whale.
 He used his talents when fighting Nazi soldiers.
-Afrer the war, Gravedigger sided with Markovia, assisted in a coup d'état, and became one of the Markovian's few stable metahumans who plans to make an independent metahuman nation in Markovia.
+After the war, Gravedigger sided with Markovia, assisted in a coup d'état, and became one of the Markovian's few stable metahumans who plans to make an independent metahuman nation in Markovia.
 Gravedigger even considered Martin Luther King Jr. a coward and claimed that the rich white people helped to get Barack Obama elected.
 Years later, Gravedigger was sent by his superiors to take over the operation from Mosin where he used his mind-control to get Lynn Stewart to work on the metahuman stabilization faster.
 In one instance, Lynn had to ask for his DNA sample which she secretly used for her 20-minute Green Light.
 When Black Lightning and his allies raided the Markovian facility to rescue Lynn, Tobias, and Jace, Gravedigger overpowered Khalil and used his laser gun to knock out Black Lightning.
 Then he used his mental abilities to stop the group from evacuating.
 Lynn started to surrender to Gravedigger due to him being immune to other mind-control attacks only for Black Lightning to catch up to them and shock Gravedigger into submission.
 A Markovian scientist later injected Gravedigger with the meta-boost formula that Lynn left behind.
 When Mosin comes in stating that his men can't find Tobias, Gravedigger states to Mosin that Markovia thanks him for his services and uses his upgraded powers to kill Mosin.
 After researching those who rescued Lynn, Gravedigger leads the invasion on Freeland.
 Lynn found that Jefferson's DNA and Gravedigger's DNA are a match meaning that they are related.
 Lightning takes out the ones who were with Gravedigger before fighting Gravedigger.
 He resists the electrical attacks and throws Lightning against the perimeter enough to take it down.
 Black Lightning resuscitates Lightning just as Gravedigger catches up to them.
 Black Lightning begins to fight him.
 He did use a microwave ability on Black Lightning before he made a tactical retreat when the Markovian soldiers made off with Lightning.
 Lightning even tried to reason with him.
 During Gravedigger's raid on the Pit, he mind-controlled those on the outside to sleep, mind-controlled Grace into attacking Thunder, and knocked down Lightning and Brandon.
 Gravedigger fought Black Lightning again.
 After being hit by the anti-boost serum shot by Lynn, Black Lightning defeated Gravedigger.
 Using a cloaking technology upon surviving the Pit's self-destruct sequence, Gravedigger watched Black Lightning's meeting with a congressional committee that exposed the A.S.A.'s experiments as well as Markovia's own experiments.
 Upon leaving the building, Gravedigger sheds his disguise and walks off with satisfaction that the racist cover-up which fueled his anger has been exposed.